The Future of Global Energy? Japan’s Plan to Beam Solar Power from Space

 What Could Go Wrong?

-• Microwave transmission tech needs major safety protocols.
+Microwave transmission tech needs major safety protocols.
 Beaming power from space sounds awesome until someone walks through the beam.
+I literally imagine an evil super villain getting the codes to one of these and holding a country hostage.

-• Overreliance on a single source of power, even a clean one, still creates vulnerabilities.
+Overreliance on a single source of power, even a clean one, still is never a good idea, no matter where it’s coming from.

-• And who controls the power satellites?
+And also, who controls the power satellites?
 That’s a question we need to answer before we start streaming electricity from orbit.

-But these are challenges worth solving.
-Because the alternative?
-Staying stuck in a system we know is broken.
+But these are challenges worth solving, because the alternative of staying stuck in a system we know is broken just isn’t going to cut it for much longer.

 Japan is showing us what happens when you stop tweaking the old systems and start building entirely new ones.